Customs union: Static effects

 There are trade creation effects and trade diversion effects.
 The trade creation effect refers to the benefit generated by the transfer of domestic production to other countries in the union with lower costs.
-The trade diversion effect refers to the loss incurred when a product is imported from a non-member country with lower production costs to a member country with a higher cost.
-This is the price of joining the customs union.
-When the trade creation effect is greater than the transfer effect, the combined effect on the member countries is a net gain, which boosts the economies of the member countries; otherwise, it is a net loss and a decline in economic terms.
+The trade diversion effect refers to the loss incurred when a product had previously been usually imported from a non-member country with lower production costs, but is now usually imported from a member country that has a higher cost, because of the change in tariffs.

 The trade creation effect is usually regarded as a positive effect.
 This is because the domestic production cost of country A is higher than the production cost of country A 's imports from country B. The Customs Union made Country A give up the domestic production of some commodities and change it to Country B to produce these commodities.
 From a worldwide perspective, this kind of production conversion improves the efficiency of resource allocation.